Our story: building a volunteer-powered movement for climate literacy through space storytelling

 Scaling a completely new technology to enable gigatonne climate education in less than a decade requires courage, imagination, and perhaps a little madness.
 Yet, by finding visionary partners who also believe that we can create a better system in this lifetime, we believe that it’s entirely possible.

 We found ours in the world’s foremost climate VCs and investors.
-In 2020, the Climate-Positive Future Technology Centre provided our first £100,000 lifeline, the UK Government awarded us funding in a UK-first S4C programs competition, and Stripe chose us as part of its first round of climate education purchases.
+In 2020, the Climate-Positive Future Technology Centre provided our first £100,000 lifeline, the UK Government awarded us funding in a UK-first climate-education competition, and Stripe chose us as part of its first round of climate education purchases.
 In 2022, we won the prestigious XPRIZE climate education Award, and welcomed Breakthrough Energy Ventures and Anglo American to our board.
 In 2023, we deployed our first plant to the University of Sheffield to pioneer sustainable fuels made from air, and partnered with project developers Deep Sky to accelerate permanent climate education in Canada.

 That’s moving a brand new climate technology from a back-of-envelope drawing to a live, financed plant in under three years.
 None of that would be possible without partnership.

-— Nick
+Nick

-Developing climate-first S4C programs
+Developing climate-first education

 Together, it’s possible